Xfireball8/KubernetesOS-Config/README.md

 multi-user.target -> etcd-ready.target -> kubernetes-ready.target -> gitlab-running.target (basically)

-On the air updates are activated but it's not working because i intended to implement a Continuous Integration chain where it'll be done automatically, and i'm working heavily on it right now to get a PoC running fast.
+On the air updates are activated but it's not working because i intend to implement a Continuous Integration chain where it'll be done automatically, and i'm working heavily on some particular things right now to get a PoC running fast.

+It needs some work (SELinux Up and Running, RPM creation and distrib repo management, Updates ; it's WIP)

 Repo for the Super-Admin IaC is there : https://github.com/Xfireball8/AWSSuperAdminCode Repo for the DevOps Engineer IaC is there : https://github.com/Xfireball8/SaasProjectCluster